 In addition to interfering with your life, a license suspension also comes with financial consequences.
 Once you have served the period of your suspension, you will not automatically get your license back until you pay all fines.
 You’ll also have to pay a reinstatement fee, a restoration fee, and possibly a service fee.

-How to Handle a Driver’s License Suspension
+How to Handle a Driver’s License Suspension in North Carolina

 Be careful about agreeing to pay for traffic tickets if you may have a defense because paying the fine involves admitting your guilt.
 If you plead guilty to driving 81 mph in a 65 mph zone, you just agreed to have your license suspended for 30 days.